-Many people assume that the quality of the air in their Oshawa home is good just because their home is enclosed on all sides and overhead but this would be a big misconception.
+Many people assume that the quality of air in their home is good just because their home is enclosed on all sides and overhead but this would be a big misconception.
 In a study done for the American Lung Association it was found that some of the homes that were looked at were up to 5 times more polluted than outside air.
 Almost every home studied also had at least one serious health concern too.
-So as you can see most homes can stand for some improvement when it comes to the air inside them.
+So as you can see most homes can stand for some improvement when it comes to inside air.
 Here are some great ways to improve the quality of air in your home and make it safer too.

 Start on the Outside

 In order to make the inside of your home better you need to start on the outside of it.

 - Keep water away from your foundation

 It’s no secret that some of the biggest pollutants found in your home are mold and mildew.
 That is why it is so important to keep moisture away from your home’s foundation.
 Make sure your gutters and downspouts are clean and doing their job and the water drains away from your home when it hits the ground.

 - Make sure the Roof is sealed tight

 Many pollutants such as dust and pollen can find their way into your home through air gaps in your roofing.
 Make sure your roof is sealed tight and there are no leaks in it that will let additional moisture in too.